MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc.md

 SHOULD also implement TLS 1.3 {{!I-D.ietf-tls-tls13}} and OCSP Stapling
 {{!RFC6066}}, both of which confer substantial performance and privacy benefits when used in combination with ALTSVC records.

+To realize the greatest privacy benefits, this proposal is intended for use with a privacy-preserving DNS transport (like DNS over TLS
+{{!RFC7858}} or DNS over HTTPS {{!DOH=I-D.ietf-doh-dns-over-https}}),
+and with the "SNI" Alt-Svc Parameter
+{{!AltSvcSNI=I-D.bishop-httpbis-sni-altsvc}}.
+However, performance
+improvements, and some modest privacy improvements, are possible without the use of those standards.

 ## Granularity and lifetime control